 The Nursing Program is designed to prepare students for professional nursing practice while providing a knowledge base for career mobility and further academic study.
 The program is committed to providing accessible, high-quality nursing education to meet the diverse and changing health-care needs of the community and beyond.
-The Nursing Program at Southern WV Community & Technical College is accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved of the West Virginia Board of Examiners for Registered Professional Nurses.
+The Nursing Program at Southern WV Community & Technical College is accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved of the West Virginia RN Board.
 The full Nursing Program is available on the Logan Campus.
 The Boone/Lincoln, Williamson, and Wyoming/McDowell campuses offer general education/program support courses only.

-Nursing Curriculum - 60 Credit Hours - Traditional Option
+Nursing Cur riculum - 60 Credit Hours - Traditional Option

 First Year - Fall Semester

 Dept/No. Title Credit Hrs.

 BS 124 Anatomy and Physiology, I 4

 PY 218 Life Span Developmental Psychology 3

 NU 133 Health Assessment and Diagnostics 3

-NU 134 Introduction to Nursing Concepts 8 18
+NU 134 Introduction to Nursing Concepts 8

-18
+introduction to Narsing Concepts s 18

 First Year - Spring Semester

 Dept/No. Title Credit Hrs.

 BS 125 Anatomy and Physiology II 4

 NU 132 Drug and Dosage Calculation 2

 EN 101 or 101A English Composition I 3

-NU 144 Nursing Concepts of Health and Illness I 9 18
+NU 144 Nursing Concepts of Health and Illness I 9

-Second Year - Fall Semester
+Second Year - Fall Semester 18

 Dept/No. Title Credit Hrs.

 General Education Elective 3

 NU 234 Nursing Concepts of Health and Illness II 9 12

-Second Year - Spring Semester
+Second Year - Spring Semester 12

 Dept/No. Title Credit Hrs.

 NU 244 Synthesis of Nursing Concepts 9

 NU 245 Professional Nursing & Health Systems Concept 3 12

-12
+Any college-level course not already specified in the program may be used to fulfill the general ed ucation